bravegrumpy/merther/src/misunderstood/chapters/09_Irredeemable.md

 It was no matter, because Arthur had started dating Princess Vivienne.
 That didn’t last long, and did not compare to Morgana’s small face and trusting eyes.

 After some time Arthur allowed himself to expel his spend into the market below, in long ropes.
 He had forgotten how good the power felt.
-He felt himself start to float, knowing that he was the source of fertility in this land, and that all who touch his seed will be blessed by the goddess _Freja_ to be forever fertile.
+He felt himself start to float, knowing that he was the source of fertility in this land, and that all who touch his seed will be blessed by the goddess _Freyja_ to be forever fertile.

 </section>